-The change of Scope on account of variation of total length of project Highway from the indicative length as given at Annex-1 of Letter of Invitation of the RFP shall be dealt as follows
+The change of Scope on account of variation of total length as well as 4 laned length of project Highway from the indicative length as given at Annex-1 of Letter of Invitation of the RFP shall be dealt as follows

-- i) During the course of consultancy services in case it is considered necessary to increase/decrease the scope of services (of total length as compared to indicative Length as given in the RFP) by the client the same shall be notified by Change of scope notice.
+- i) During the course of consultancy services in case it is considered necessary to increase/decrease the scope of services (of total length or 4 laned length as compared to indicative Length as given in the RFP) by the client the same shall be notified by Change of scope notice.
 Similarly, if the Consultant determines that change of scope is needed, he shall inform of the same to the Client.
 The Client will examine and shall either reject the proposal or issue change of scope notice. - ii) The Consultancy fee shall be revised on account of change of scope as below:

-- In case the total length of project increase/decrease up to 10% of indicative length given in the RFP: No change in Consultancy Fees. - In case the increase/decrease in total length of project is more than 10 % of the indicative length as given in the RFP: The consultancy fee shall be increased/ decreased in the same proportion in which the length of the project road is increased/ decreased beyond 10%. - Deleted - iii) Length of Bypass / realignment shall not be treated as additionality to the existing length of the highway for the purpose of change / variation in length.
-Increase/decrease in length on account of bypasses shall not be considered as change of scope.
-However, the total length of the project highway (including bypasses and realignment) along the finally approved alignment shall be compared with the indicative length in the RFP for the purpose of variation. - 10.1 The Consultancy fee shall be increased on account of change of scope as below: - a) In case of Lanes increase in the project after the submission of Final Report: 10% of the original consultancy charges - b) In case of change of mode of delivery is involved after submission of Final Report / due to revision of specifications / IRC Codes etc.
+In case the total length of project increase/ decrease up to 10% of indicative length given in the RFP: No change in Consultancy Fees.

+In case the increase/ decrease in total length of project is more than 10 % of the indicative length as given in the RFP: The consultancy fee shall be increased/ decreased in the same proportion in which the length of the project road is increased/ decreased beyond 10%.

+- iii) Increase/decrease in length on account of bypasses shall not be considered as change of scope.
+However, the total length of the project highway (including bypasses and realignment) along the finally approved alignment shall be compared with the indicative length in the RFP for the purpose of variation. - 10.1 The Consultancy fee shall be increased on account of change of scope as below:

+- a) In case of increase in configuration of Lanes in the project after the submission of Final Report: 10% of the original consultancy charges - b) In case of change of mode of delivery is involved after submission of Final Report / due to revision of specifications / IRC Codes etc.

-(i) Revision of DPR after submission due to changes in IRC 2.5% of the original Consultancy codes / specification etc. charges. (ii) Revision of DPR due to changes in mode EPC / BOT / HAM 2.5% of the original Consultancy etc charges.
+(i) Revision of DPR after submission due to changes in IRC codes / specification etc. 2.5% of the original Consultancy charges. (ii) Revision of DPR due to changes in mode EPC / BOT / HAM etc 2.5% of the original Consultancy charges.